 To bolster security in the maritime region, the United States and other regional powers (e.g., Australia, Japan) should coordinate and support trilateral patrols by Malaysia, the Philippines, and Indonesia in the Sulu/Celebes Seas through the already established Trilateral Maritime Agreement (2016).
-U.S. techniques and technologies will advance and sustain the trilateral patrol's success: (1) U.S. assistance on surveillance and maritime domain awareness would enhance the efficiency of the trilateral patrols, thus contributing to the security and prosperity of the individual coastal states and the region more broadly; (2) active U.S. involvement would increase military-to-military trust and cultural learning, thus helping to chip away at the dearth of trust expressed by Indonesian participants; and (3) indirectly involving other regional powers, through U.S. leadership would provide the Biden administration a theatre to coordinate a coalition of likeminded states and improve bilateral relations with Jakarta through mechanisms.
-The idea is to "support and sustain" the trilateral patrols, not directly participating in them.
+U.S. techniques and technologies will advance and sustain the trilateral patrol's success: (1) U.S. assistance on surveillance and maritime domain awareness would enhance the efficiency of the trilateral patrols, thus contributing to the security and prosperity of the individual coastal states and the region more broadly; (2) active U.S. involvement would increase military-to-military trust and cultural learning, thus helping to chip away at the dearth of trust expressed by Indonesian participants; and (3) indirectly involving other regional powers, through U.S. leadership would provide the Biden administration a theatre to coordinate a coalition of likeminded states and improve bilateral relations with Jakarta through multilateral Subianto's 2020 visit to the United States and his talks with then-Defense Secretary Mark Esper demonstrated mutual interest - on the one hand, U.S. interest in issues pertaining to the future of Indonesia's defense capabilities and Jakarta's role in regional security, and on the other hand, Indonesian interest in greater U.S. role.